bgoonz/gists-revamp/by-extension/markdown/Scheduling.md

 ### Canceling with clearTimeout

-A call to `setTimeout` returns a “timer identifier” `timerId` that we can use to cancel the execution.
+A call to `setTimeout` returns a "timer identifier" `timerId` that we can use to cancel the execution.

 The syntax to cancel: